azist/azos/src/Azos/Scripting/Dsl/readme.md

 - **Sub : EntryPoint** - Defines a subroutine which is a StepRunner tree **(the `source{ ... }` section is Required!)**.

-- **Halt : Step** - Signals that the underlying `StepRunner` should no longer contiue processing subsequent steps.
+- **Halt : Step** - Signals that the underlying `StepRunner` should no longer continue processing subsequent steps.
 Can be paired with the "If" step provide "Halt and catch fire" stop execution logic.

 - **Goto : Step** - Transfers control to another named step.